What does Rock Hill believe about baptism?

 At Rock Hill, we do not baptize infants as some denominations and traditions do.
 Instead, we dedicate children to the Lord and commit as parents and community of faith to raise them in the faith.
 We see it as primarily the responsibility of the parent and secondarily the responsibility of the church community to teach children the gospel and the Scriptures, AND provide models for them of what a passionate relationship with Jesus looks like.

-Please read through Romans chapter 6, write out your personal testimony, and schedule a meeting with one of our pastors.
+Start by filling out the form below.
+Then please read through Romans chapter 6, write out your personal testimony, and schedule a meeting with one of our pastors.
 We encourage you to invite family and friends to your baptism since it is a wonderful opportunity for you and us to share with them who Jesus is and how he saves.